 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Sciatica can cause a wide range of symptoms from radiating pain in the lower back to leg pain and difficulty walking.
-Most individuals with sciatica notice their pain gets worse when they sit.
-Severe symptoms include loss of bladder and bowel function, which requires immediate medical attention.
+Sciatica can cause a wide range of symptoms, from radiating pain in the lower back to leg pain and difficulty walking.
+Most individuals with sciatica experience pain alongside one side of their body and notice their pain intensifies when they sit; in severe cases, symptoms may include loss of bladder and bowel function, which requires immediate medical attention.

-Our Atlanta chiropractors offer several non-surgical treatments for sciatica, including alternating heat and ice, spinal adjustments and corrective exercises.
-When it comes to developing a treatment plan for your sciatic nerve pain, our chiropractors will need to determine where and how your sciatic nerve is being compressed.
-This means that your first appointment will be an initial consultation to determine if chiropractic care would help with your lower back and leg pain.
-If it can, we will recommend a comprehensive treatment program to help lower your pain and heal your injuries.
+Our Atlanta chiropractors offer several non-surgical approaches to care for sciatica, including hot and cold therapy, spinal adjustments and corrective exercises.
+The approach they use for your sciatic nerve pain will depend on where and how your sciatic nerve is being compressed.
+During your initial consultation, our doctors will get to know you and learn your history to determine if chiropractic care can help alleviate your lower back and leg pain.
+Using comprehensive diagnostic tools, they will pinpoint the location of the pinched nerve and then recommend a comprehensive program tailored to address the pain at its source.

-Depending on the severity of your pain and the causes of your sciatic nerve pain, we may recommend one or more treatment options.
+When you experience back pain from a pinched nerve, it can interfere with your health and your lifestyle.
+By treating the underlying problems and not just the symptoms using natural strategies and solutions, you can avoid complicated treatments and help your body recover.
+Depending on the severity and causes of your sciatic nerve pain, we may recommend one or more treatment options.
+We personalize a sciatica treatment plan for each patient to achieve the best results.
 Most individuals feel some relief after their first session, but it may take several weeks of sessions before your pain has significantly improved.